junglesta/wherenodoctor/_posts/2016-01-01-11-nutrition-eat-to-be healthy.md

 - **Starchy roots**** (cassava, potatoes, taro)
 - **Starchy fruits** (banana, plantain, breadfruit)

 * Note: Main foods are cheap sources of energy.
-The cereals also provide some protein, iron, and vitamins—at low cost.
+The cereals also provide some protein, iron, and vitamins, at low cost.

 ## GROW FOODS